Acid used in battery

 The electrolyte is a mixture of concentrated sulphuric acid (Specific Gravity about 1.840) and distilled/demineralized water (Specific Gravity about 1.000).
 Acid and water are combined, by adding the acid to the water, never the reverse, until the required density is secured.

 Do not add water to acid – Only add Acid to water.

 Different specific gravity sulphuric acid is used in lead acid batteries.
 The common working specific gravities of sulphuric acid corrected at 27 deg C for different types of batteries are given below:

-Caution: When working with acid or electrolyte always use protective goggles, rubber gloves and rubber apron.
+Caution: When preparing acid used in battery or when working with acid or electrolytes, always use protective goggles, rubber gloves and rubber apron.